- GMP Grade enzyme suitable for ex-vivo use in isolating cells for a variety of applications

 - Product is shipped on dry ice to provide the most stable conditions during shipment.

-After assessing enzyme potency, the collagenase is aseptically dispensed into depyrogenated vials and lyophilized.
-When dry, the CIzyme Thermolysin vials are sealed under vacuum.
-A representative sample from the batch is reconstituted and analyzed by a variety of quality control tests.
+AF Thermolysin is purified from B. thermoproteolyticus animal origin free culture supernatants and purified by re-crystallization and column chromatography.
+After assessing enzyme potency, the AF is sterile filtered and aseptically dispensed into depyrogenated vials and lyophilized.
+When dry, the AF Thermolysin vials are sealed under vacuum.
+Representative samples from the batch are reconstituted and quality control tested.
 Results are compared to established specifications before release into inventory.

 The working concentration of purified thermolysin is determined by the total enzyme activity contained in the product.
 Typically, this is expressed as the total neutral protease units as measured by using a FITC-BSA substrate.
 Several reports have shown the importance of using an optimal amount of neutral protease in an islet isolation procedure.